openservicebrokerapi/servicebroker/profile.md

 object appear in the same message the `platform` value MUST be the same for both.

-To enable support for Platforms to send updated contextual data for Service Instances, a Service Broker MUST declare support by including `"allow_context_updates": true` in its
+To enable support for Platforms to send an update request for a Service Instance containing only contextual data, a Service Broker MUST declare support by including `"allow_context_updates": true` in its [catalog endpoint](spec.md#catalog-management).
-[catalog endpoint](spec.md#catalog-management).

 ### Cloud Foundry Context Object